 Ball and racket sports such as badminton, squash, and tennis are great cardio exercises.
 You will constantly be moving, which will help raise your maintain rate for a certain period.
 Most racket sports can also help improve your agility and coordination.
 You will be using the muscles in your abdomen, legs, and arms.
 So by playing racket sports, you can do both cardio and strength exercises at the same time.

 Cross-trainers can offer a full-body workout, strengthen your muscles and help you lose weight.
 This machine is a great way to improve your stamina and endurance.
 It’s also kinder to your muscles and joints compared to other gym equipment because it provides a low-impact workout.

 Rowing is a great way to burn fat, get toned up, or lose weight.
 It also improves your cardio as it forces both the lower and upper body to use a lot of energy.
 Rowing works the muscles in your chest and arms because a lot of momentum is needed to pull the boat backward or forwards.
 If you’re not fond of the outdoors, you can also buy an indoor rowing machine or hit the gym so that you can use one.

 Dancing is a great form of exercise.
 Many dances involve lots of quick movements, which can help boost your endurance, stamina, flexibility, and coordination.
-Your leg muscles will be used and trained as well.
-Dancing is also a fun activity that you do with your friends.
+Perhaps you can do Zumba or practice pole dancing at home.
+This means, your whole body muscles will be used and trained as well.
+Dancing is also a fun activity that you can do with your friends.

 Step aerobics is popular among cyclists and runners looking to improve their stamina.
 It’s an intense cardio exercise that you can do at home.
 Step aerobics can strengthen your lungs and heart.
 It can help sculpt your body and work your muscles as well.
 So if you want to get into shape, consider doing step aerobics at home.